May Declaration: Impact

 Ante Trumbić led the Yugoslav Committee in the run-up to creation of Yugoslavia.

 The May Declaration had a significant impact.
 Besides moving the issue of South Slavic unification beyond its Croatian framework and demonstrating that the Slovenian political actors were not necessarily loyal to the empire, the declaration impacted the thinking of authorities in Serbia and of the Yugoslav Committee.
 The declaration also reaffirmed the position of Croatian Serbs as political group in Croatia.

 The Triple Entente was looking for ways to achieve a separate peace with Austria-Hungary and thereby detach it from Germany, presenting the Serbian government – exiled on the Greek island of Corfu – with a problem.
 It was faced with the substantial risk of a trialist solution of the South Slavic lands within Austria-Hungary in the case of such a separate peace treaty, thereby cancelling any chance of fulfilment of the proclaimed Serbian war objectives.

 The Yugoslav Committee was also placed under pressure.
 It claimed to speak on behalf of South Slavs within Austria-Hungary, but it was openly looking after its own interests.
 The challenge presented by the May Declaration to the Yugoslav Committee and the government of Serbia, depriving them of the initiative in the South Slavic unification process, led the two to consider the drafting of a programme of unification of South Slavic lands in Austria-Hungary and outside of it a priority.
 They held a series of meetings on Corfu from 15 June to 20 July, attempting to reach consensus despite radically different views on the system of government in the proposed common state.
 No agreement on the issue was reached, so the resulting Corfu Declaration glossed over the matter, leaving it to the Constituent Assembly to decide by an unspecified qualified majority.

-On 2–3 March 1918, a conference was held in Zagreb attended, among others, by representatives of SSP, the SLS, the National Progressive Party, and HSK dissidents.
+On 2–3 March 1918, a conference was held in Zagreb attended, among others, by representatives of Milinovci, the SLS, the National Progressive Party, and HSK dissidents.
 The meeting produced the Zagreb Resolution on political unification of South Slavs.
 As the central authority of Austria-Hungary gradually disintegrated in 1918, provincial national councils were established (including one for Slovenia by the Yugoslav Club) to fill the power vacuum, introducing a parallel administration by July.
 By October, the National Council of the Slovenes, Serbs, and Croats was established in Zagreb as a de facto government of the South Slavic lands in Austria-Hungary.